-Many professionals educated or experienced education professionals apply to us for positions only to find out that their particular Dutch or international qualification - or former work experience - is not formally recognised by the Dutch Childcare Authorities.
+Many professionals educated or experienced in education, child development or care apply to us for positions only to find out that their particular international or Dutch qualification - or former work experience - is not formally recognised by the Dutch Childcare Authorities.

 Interested?
 Read on to find out more...